Sara-Davari/Translator-API/README.md

 3. Recording their sentence
 4. Translating the sentence and displaying it along with the language it's translated to
 5. The action is repeated 5 times using a loop asking the user whether they want to translate another sentence every time
+6. Should the user type "no" anytime, the loop will stop

-Results: The program translates sentences to common languages without mistakes, though difficult languages like Chinese or native languages take longer to translate and the translation is less accurate.
+Results: The program translates sentences to common languages without mistakes, though difficult languages like Chinese or native dialects of languages take longer to translate and the translation is less accurate.

 What I learned:
 1. How to use API and its relevant libraries